Q: What is the Emergency Rental Assistance Program?

 A: The Emergency Rental Assistance Program (ERAP) helps District residents earning less than 40% of the Area Median Income (AMI) who are facing housing emergencies, by providing funding for overdue rent including late fees and court costs if qualified household is facing eviction.
 The program also supports security deposits and the first month's rent for residents moving into new apartments.
 The amount paid on behalf of eligible households depends on a household's income and available resources and is subject to certain limitations.

 In the past year DHS received an influx of applications and closed the application portal in March 2023.
-To serve residents effectively and efficiently throughout the year, DHS will open the ERAP application portal on October 1, 2023, January 1, April 1, and July 1, 2024.
-DHS will close the portal once 3,500 applications are received in each quarter.
+To serve residents effectively and efficiently throughout the year, DHS will open the ERAP application portal on October 1, 2023, January 2, 2024, April 1, 2024, and July 1, 2024.
+Residents will be able to log-in at 12:00:00 PM on April 1, 2024, and the portal will remain open until 8,500 applications are received.
 Residents seeking emergency rental assistance are highly encouraged to note the above-mentioned dates and submit applications in a timely manner.

 Q: How much does ERAP provide for back rent arrears?